Tiara Andini: 2017 - 2018: Early career

 In 2018, Tiara Andini was selected as a prototype fashion model for the Jember Fashion Carnaval with the theme of South Korea at the closing of the 2018 Asian Games.
 At the event, Tiara Andini also had the opportunity to share a moment with the South Korean idol group, Super Junior.

 Continuing to talent contests on television, Tiara Andini participated in the third season of The Voice Indonesia, in which she failed her audition performing the song Bang Bang by Jessie J, Ariana Grande and Nicki Minaj.
 Before becoming as publicly known as she is today, Tiara Andini also worked as a wedding singer, often singing Mandarin songs at Chinese weddings.
 Tiara Andini received job offers almost every week.
-At the time, Tiara's first income was approximately 100,000 IDR ($6.89).
+At the time, Tiara Andini's first income was approximately 100,000 IDR ($6.89).

 2019 - 2020: Indonesian Idol, debut single Gemintang Hatiku, acting debut and presenter

 In 2019, Tiara Andini again participated in the talent search event, Indonesian Idol.
 During the audition, Tiara Andini performed Raisa's song Could it Be and got a titanium ticket from Judika.
 Because of this, Tiara Andini is known as the girl who received the titanium ticket in the tenth season and she is the only recipient of the titanium ticket who ever make it through to the final round in Indonesian Idol history.
-When competing Tiara Andini had an official fan club founded on 26 November 2019 - when Tiara Andini was in the top 13, named Mootiara which stands for Mood Tiara Andini.
+When competing, Tiara Andini had an official fan club founded on 26 November 2019, when Tiara Andini was in the top 13, named Mootiara, which stands for Mood Tiara Andini.

 After passing the audition stage and going through a competition quarantine process for 5 months, on 2 March 2020, Tiara Andini was named the runner-up.
 As the runner-up of the tenth season of Indonesian Idol, Tiara Andini received a cash prize of 100,000,000 IDR, as well as one unit of the All New Nissan Livina MPV car.
 After the show, Tiara Andini signed a contract with the record label Universal Music Indonesia and was managed by Star Media Nusantara, an artist management company owned by MNC Group.